ProFatXuanAll/language-model-playground/doc/source/glossary.rst

     In this project we use PyTorch to implement :term:`language models`.

   NFKC
+    Many unicode characters can represent the same unicode character.
+    For example, a unicode character can have full-width (e.g. ``１``) and half-width (e.g. ``1``);
+    Japanese puts smaller character after another syllable to make syllable before longer (e.g. ``ｱｲｳｴｵ`` and ``アイウエオ``).
-    **Unicode normalization** is a process which converts full-width character into half-width, convert same glyph into same unicode, etc.
+    **Unicode normalization** is a process which maps different representation of a unicode character to the same unicode, and **NFKC** is a way to achieve unicode normalization.
     It is a standard tool to preprocess text.

-    See https://en.wikipedia.org/wiki/Unicode_equivalence for more detail.
+    See https://en.wikipedia.org/wiki/Unicode_equivalence and https://unicode.org/reports/tr15/ for more details.

-  OOV
-  out-of-vocabulary
-    Refers to :term:`tokens` which are **not** in :term:`vocabulary`.

   Optimization
   optimization